kdurance/100-days-of-code/log.md

 **Thoughts**:
 Decided on a retrowave theme for my site.
 It's my era.
 I grew up in the eighties so it's not just trendy for me.
 Manipulated a vector (svg) image to crop it into a bunch of dividers for my blog posts.
 Used CSS grid to build the framework of the page.<br><br>

+#### Day 42: March 24, 2021
+Continued working on my personal homepage.

+**Thoughts**:
+I learned that the Chrome and Firefox dev tools each have their own tools for checking how responsive your site design is so I won't need BrowserStack anymore.
+Design is no joke.
+I now understand why it's its own career field as I'm working on the aesthetics for my own site.
+I have all the images I need now so today I worked on my page layouts.
+Also learned how to make little pixel animations and stills using Piskel so I created a cool little vaporwave cube favicon for my site and added it to my code.
+Tried to get a ttf font added for my header text at the end of the day but it didn't render correctly so I'll need to troubleshoot that tomorrow.<br><br>